-The problem with quantifying the impact of light at night is that it is pretty much everywhere.
-There are a few darker spots left, though, around the world.
-A study looking at artificial light levels in protected or natural areas (such as forests, conservation areas, etc) in 158 different countries and compared the cancer incidences to areas with high light.
-The results of the study, when all confounders were taken into account, showed that colorectal, prostate and breast cancer risk increased by up to 35% with light at night.[ref]
+One problem with quantifying the impact of artificial light at night is there are few places left that are unaffected.
+To get around this problem, one study investigated protected or natural areas, such as forests and conservation areas, in 158 different countries and compared the cancer incidences to areas with higher artificial light at night.
+The study showed, when all confounders were taken into account, that colorectal, prostate, and breast cancer relative risk increased by up to 35% with light at night.[ref]

 The lifetime risk in the US of breast cancer for women is 1 in 8, with the risk increasing with age.[ref]
-So a 35% increase is going to change that risk to about 1 in 6, while a 2-fold increase would increase the lifetime risk to 1 in 4.
+Thus, a 35% increase is going to change that risk to about 1 in 6, while a 2-fold increase would increase the lifetime risk to 1 in 4.

 So light at night is not as risky as carrying the BRCA mutations, but possibly as risky or riskier than hormone replacement therapy.

 Get as much exposure to full-spectrum light as possible during the day.
 Go outside in the morning when you get up.
 Have your cup of tea or coffee outdoors.
-A recent study also showed that blue light-emitting bulbs during the day help increase the production of melatonin at night.[ref]
+A recent study also showed blue light-emitting bulbs during the day help increase the production of melatonin at night.[ref]

 Block blue light at night:

-Also simple, but sometimes kind of geeky/not cool: wear blue-blocking glasses in the evening starting a couple of hours before bedtime.
+Wear blue-blocking glasses in the evening starting a couple of hours before bedtime.
 Many studies show that wearing blue-blocking glasses in the evening increases melatonin production and sleep quality and quantity.[ref][ref]

 Block out dim light while you sleep: